Decodable Texts Matter

 What is a decodable text?

-A decodable text refers to a text that contains words that have the phonetic code that the student is already familiar with.
+A decodable text refers to a text that contains words that include the phonetic code that the student is already familiar with.
 In other words, a decodable text matches the level of the student’s ability to decode them from a sound-based decoding approach.

 Why should beginners or struggling readers read a decodable text?